lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

 ### Transpiling with Babel

-To transpile a Lit component that uses proposed JavaScript features, use Babel.
+To transpile a Lit component that uses proposed JavaScript features not yet included in ES2020, use Babel.

 Install Babel and the Babel plugins you need.
 For example: